2i2c-org/team-compass/hr/time-off.md

 - 2i2c does not have a limit on the number of days you may take off each year.
 - We recommend that all 2i2c team members take **at least 40 days** (8 weeks) annually (pro-rated if you started work mid-way through the year).[^time-off]
-- We do not treat holidays differently from vacation days.
+- We do not treat national holidays differently from vacation days.
 - You must open an issue to tell others about your intention to take time off, and you must add your intended time off to the [Team Leave Calendar](https://calendar.google.com/calendar/u/2?cid=Y19pNTJqZGNhbTZ0M3FsaDF1NTNqdG42MjNwY0Bncm91cC5jYWxlbmRhci5nb29nbGUuY29t).

 ### Guidelines for taking time off